sanger-pathogens/assorted-sub-workflows/ont_basecalling/README.md

    If a pre-downloaded model path is not provided to the pipeline, the model specified by the `--basecall_model` parameter will be downloaded on the fly.

 ## Usage
+Minimum usage

 ```
 nextflow run long-read-ampliseq/main.nf \
 --raw_read_dir <directory containing FAST5/POD5 files> \
 --additional_metadata <CSV mapping sample IDs to barcodes> \
 ```

+The CSV must be with the following stucture with each sample on a new line:
+ID,barcode,barcode_kit
+21GUS-SR-008,01,SQK-NBD114-24

 You can run the pipeline with `-profile laptop`, as well as enabling docker, the laptop profile allows the pipeline to be used offline by providing a local copy of a configuration file that is otherwise downloaded.